Victoria University Uganda: Developments

 The university held its first graduation ceremony at Kabira Country Club, during the summer of 2014.
 Twenty-two graduates were awarded degrees and diplomas.

-In December 2021, the Uganda National Council of Higher Education (UNCHE), granted Victoria University Uganda with a University Charter provided certain precedents are met.
-These precedents were met in July 2022 when the university received its Charter Certificate, duly signed by The President of Uganda.
+In December 2021, the Uganda National Council of Higher Education (UNCHE) granted Victoria University Uganda with a university charter, provided that certain precedents are met.
+These precedents were met in July 2022 when the university received its charter certificate, duly signed by the president of Uganda.

+In October 2025, the university established 100 postgraduate scholarships available to high performing undergraduates willing to pursue postgraduate studies at the university.
+The scholarships were established in memory of the late Rajiv Ruparelia (1990 - 2025), the only son of Jyotsna Ruparelia and Sudhir Ruparelia, who died in a one car accident in May 2025 at the age of 35 years.
+At the time of his death, Rajiv Ruparelia was the chief executive officer of the Ruparelia Group of Companies.